computersciencecs/694/README.md

 ## 6. Process the Output of Inference for Different Instruction Tuning Methods

-After inference is completed, copy the output file inference.txt to the ./RecRankerEval/dataprocess/process-inference-results directory, and then run the ipynb script to process the data according to the corresponding ranking method.
+After inference is completed, copy the output file inference.txt from step 4 to the ./RecRankerEval/dataprocess/process-inference-results directory, and then run the ipynb script to process the data according to the corresponding ranking method.
 We provide examples of processing the results of the variants with LightGCN as the initial model on ML-1M in Table 4 of the paper in the ./RecRankerEval/dataprocess/process-inference-results/example directory.

 ## Code Structure